-Strava is without a doubt today’s #1 workout tracker (not only for cyclists, but for any kind of workout you can virtually imagine).
+Strava is without a doubt today’s #1 workout tracker (not only for cyclists but for any kind of workout you can virtually imagine).

 Map My Ride is another great application for cyclists.
 It has not that appealing interface compared to Strava, but functionality is very similar.
 Routes library is probably even bigger.

-On the downside, free version is packed with ads.
+On the downside, the free version is packed with ads.
 But still, for the cyclists just starting to track their workouts, it’s more than enough.

 Bike Computer does what any, well, any bike computer will do – it provides real-time data about your ride in a sleek and accessible interface.
+Just make sure to get yourself a decent phone mount and you’re ready to go without buying expensive devices.

 It can integrate with Strava for logging your workouts and external HR monitors to give even more data.